 This course is only available for BA2 students who have successfully completed BA1 Methods and Issues in Korean Studies.

 This course aims to further the knowledge and skills obtained by BA1 Methods and Issues in Korean Studies.
-Students will deepen their understanding of current research themes and selected approaches in Korean Studies and engage in key discussions by identifying a problem or challenge, and raising questions.
-Students will design and plan their own group project to answer the questions and finally, individual students will develop one of their group projects into a research paper.
-Through the group and individual work, students will put their knowledge and (heuristic, academic, and digital humanities) skills into practice and hone them.
+Students will deepen their understanding of current research themes and selected approaches in Korean Studies and engage in key discussions by identifying a problem or challenge and raising questions.
+Students will design and plan their own (group) project to answer the questions and finally, individual students will develop one of their (group) projects into a research paper.
+Through the group and/or individual work, students will put their knowledge and (heuristic, academic, and digital humanities) skills into practice and hone them.

 By the end of the course, students will be able to